jimhigson/oboe.js/writing/main/4_Design_and_Reflection.md

    });
 ~~~~

-While callback-based and internally event driven, the public API exposed
+While jQuery is callback-based and internally event driven, the public API it exposes
-by jQuery does not wrap asynchronously retrieved content in event
+does not wrap asynchronously retrieved content in event
 objects.
-Event type is expressed by the name of the method which adds
+Event type is expressed by the name of the method used to add
 the listener.
 These names, `done` and `fail`, follow generic phrasing
-and are common to everything that jQuery provides asynchronously.
-The
+and are common to every functionality that jQuery provides asynchronously.
+Promoting brevity, the
 methods are chainable so that several listeners may be added from one
 statement.

-By method overloading, the parameter to `jQuery.ajax` may be an object
+`jQuery.ajax` is overloaded and the parameter may be an object,
-which allows more information to be given:
+allowing more information to be given:

 ~~~~ {.javascript}
 jQuery.ajax({ "url":"resources/shortMessage.txt",